-Risk Warning: Your Capital is at Risk
+Risk Warning: Your Capital is at Risk.

 XTB focuses on customers in Eastern and Central Europe, but traders in Western Europe can also open accounts with the broker.
-Please remember that trading CFDs exposes traders to the possibility of losses, which can exceed deposits.
-CFD trading is for experienced traders.

 |Our Overall Rating|

 |Broker Trust Rating||80/100|

 |Customer Support||24/5 customer support by email, live chat and phone|

 |Demo Account||Free 4-week demo account with 100,000 demo credits|

 XTB has focused on growing its business in key Central and Eastern European countries, including Cyprus, Czech Republic, France, Germany, Hungary, Italy, Poland, Portugal, Romania, Slovakia, Spain, and Turkey.

 The company has also expanded into new markets including Latin America.
 XTB offers its services in the European Union via the “single EU passport.”

 XTB now offers trading services worldwide in well over 100+ countries (based on their regulators).